 Is Cascais low-density?

 Cascais is not considered low-density.
-It’s high-density, so no 20% discount applies to your real estate investment for the Portugal Golden Visa.
+It’s high-density, so no 20 percent discount will apply to your real estate investment for the Portugal Golden Visa.
+You will also only be able to invest in commercial property in Cascais to qualify for the Golden Visa, as it is not a designated interior area, so residential real estate is not eligible.

 Is Faro low-density?

 Faro is indeed considered low-density.
-This means a 20% discount automatically applies to your real estate investment for the Portugal Golden Visa.
+This means a 20 percent discount automatically applies to your real estate investment for the Portugal Golden Visa.
+You will, however, only be able to invest in commercial property in Faro to qualify for the Golden Visa, as it is not a designated interior area, so residential real estate is not eligible.

-Madeira is not considered low-density, so there is no 20% discount to the golden visa property investment.
+Madeira is not considered low-density, so there is no 20 percent discount to the Golden Visa property investment.

 Is Coimbra low density?